schleuder/schleuder-website/docs/index.md

 : Send the message to the given address only if it could be encrypted.

-#### Request-keywords
+#### Subscription and key management

-Request-keywords  must be send to `listname-request@hostname`.
+These keywords  must be send to `listname-request@hostname`.
 They are used to get information about the list, its subscribers and keys, or to change that information.

 x-list-subscriptions
 : List all subscriptions.